nickmflorin/git-blame-project/README.md

 A CLI tool for applying `blame` to an entire repository or project in order to gain insights about the static contributions of a project.

-**Note: This project is actively being developed, and is not ready to be used yet.**
+**Note: This project is actively being developed.
+As such, it is not perfect - yet.**

 ## Motivation